Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Method

-The real-space cosmic shear likelihood analysis follows the setup presented in \cite{Li2023_HSCY3_CosmicShear} as close as possible, which enables us to highlight the effects caused solely by the photometric redshift calibration.
-Our analysis setup follows the modeling choices in \cite{Li2023_HSCY3_CosmicShear} in terms of the calculation of the Baryonic physics, galaxy intrinsic alignment, shear multiplicative bias, and PSF additive bias.
-For all parameters besides the photo-$z$ parameters, we follow the choices performed in \cite{Li2023_HSCY3_CosmicShear, Dalal2023CosmoShearHSC} and implement a total of 23 free parameters.
-The cosmological inference is implemented in the public software \texttt{CosmoSIS}\footnote{\href{https://github.com/cosmosis-developers/cosmosis-standard-library}{github.com/cosmosis-developers/cosmosis-standard-library}} and the configuration files used in this analysis are made available through the common repository for this work and the companion $n(z)$ calibration analysis \citep{ChoppinDeJanvry2025a}: \href{https://github.com/JeanCHDJdev/desi-y3-hsc}{github.com/jeanchdjdev/desi-y3-hsc}.
+The cosmological inference pipeline is implemented in the public software \texttt{CosmoSIS}\footnote{\href{https://github.com/cosmosis-developers/cosmosis-standard-library}{github.com/cosmosis-developers/cosmosis-standard-library}} and the configuration files used in this analysis are made available through the common repository for this work and the companion $n(z)$ calibration analysis \citep{ChoppinDeJanvry2025a}: \href{https://github.com/JeanCHDJdev/desi-y3-hsc}{github.com/jeanchdjdev/desi-y3-hsc}.
 The priors for all of the 23 parameters are described in table \ref{tab:post}.
 The fixed parameters are given in table \ref{tab:fixed} in appendix \ref{sec:appendix}.
 For the matter power spectrum, we use the CAMB\footnote{\href{https://camb.info/}{camb.info}} \cite{LewisCAMB2011} linear power spectrum emulator, in a divergent approach from using the BACCO suite of emulators \cite{Arico2022BACCOEmulator} \footnote{\href{https://baccoemu.readthedocs.io/en/latest/}{baccoemu.readthedocs.io}} used in \cite{Li2023_HSCY3_CosmicShear}.
-It is shown that there is no significant different in cosmology results between CAMB and BACCO emulator for HSC Y3 \cite{Li2023_HSCY3_CosmicShear}.
+It is shown that there is no significant different in cosmological results between power spectrum computation with CAMB and emulation with the BACCO emulator for HSC Y3 \cite{Li2023_HSCY3_CosmicShear} in $S_8$, as demonstrated in Fig 8 (contained to $\sim0.15\sigma$).
+However, biases on $\Omega_\mathrm{m}$ are observed, especially on the projected 1D mode, ranging from $-0.4\sigma$ to $-0.8\sigma$.
+Further discussion on power spectrum computation is discussed in \cite{ferri2026contributionsmallscalestwopoint}, in the context of HSC Y3.
+Due to these potential biases, we follow the approach led by the original cosmic shear analysis and focus the inferred constraints on $S_8$.